Vottz/master-thesis/README.md

 2. Carbon-Unaware (static) Baselines
 3. Mathematical Optimum Solution
 4. Simple carbon-aware approach
-5. Randomized Energy Budget (Validation Approach)
+5. Randomized Energy Budget with up to 40% exceeding budget
 6. Uniform Recycle Budget
 7. Weighted Recycle Budget
 8. Hourly Recycle Budget
+9. Randomized Energy Budget with random budget between 80% and 120% (Validation Approach)

 The results of the experiments can be found in the form of CSV files in the [results folder](results).